inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 If you'd like to know moreabout inlets-cloud, or try a demo, then get in touch at: [contact@openfaas.com](mailto:contact@openfaas.com)

-Want to try inlets PRO for yourself?
+Want to try inlets Pro for yourself?

-Did you know that the personal license can now be used at work? inlets PRO has two options for licensing - either a personal license or a commercial license.
+Did you know that the personal license can now be used at work? inlets Pro has two options for licensing - either a personal license or a commercial license.
 You can learn more or take out a free trial on [the homepage](https://inlets.dev/).

 Use-cases: